rohilthopu/pdb-swift/README.md

 #  PAD DB (iOS)

 PAD DB is a resource to access Puzzle and Dragons (PAD) data in a mobile friendly form.
-This specific repository refers to the mobile implementation of the project that runs on devices running iOS 10+.
+This specific repository refers to the mobile implementation of the project that runs on devices running iOS 11+.

-The app provides access to Guerrilla Dungeons, Monsters, Dungeon information, and an arbitrary Reddit karma leaderboard for the PAD subreddit.
+The app provides access to Guerrilla Dungeons, Monsters, and Dungeon information.

-**The entire app was developed programatically so there is no storyboard involvement here.
-Tread carefully reading through the sludge of loops that set auto-layout constraints**

 Some example images can be seen below: